Why Use a Gravel Calculator for Your Aquarium

 250 L + | 7–8 cm | 4–5 cm | 4 cm |

 Gravel shapes water chemistry, anchors roots, and sets the tone for the entire aquascape.
 Before buying a single bag, think about grain size, hardness, and colour.
-Mid-size grains (two to four millimetres) usually suit most community tanks because they let water flow yet keep waste from sinking too deep.
+Mid‑size grains (2–4 mm) usually suit most community tanks because they let water flow yet keep waste from sinking too deep.

 Quartz or Silica Stone